Proclamation of the Irish Republic: The signatories

 The first name among the signatories is not Pearse but Tom Clarke, a veteran republican.
 If the arrangement of names were alphabetical, Éamonn Ceannt would appear on top.
 Clarke's widow maintained it was because the plan was for Clarke, a famed veteran, to become the President of the Provisional Republic.
 This explanation explains his top position.
 However, others associated with the Rising dismissed these claims made in her memoirs.
 Later documents issued by the rebels gave Pearse pride of place, although as 'Commanding in Chief the Forces of the Irish Republic, and President of the Provisional Government, not 'President of the Republic'.
 Historians continue to speculate whether Clarke was to be a symbolic head of state and Pearse as head of government or Pearse was always to be central but with statements ambiguously describing his title.

 All seven signatories of the proclamation were executed by the British military (James Connolly who had been wounded in the fighting was executed sitting down in a chair) in the aftermath of the Rising, being viewed as having committed treason in wartime (i.e. the First World War).
-British political leaders regarded the executions initially as unwise, later as a catastrophe, with the British Prime Minister H. H. Asquith and later prime minister David Lloyd George stating that they regretted allowing the British military to treat the matter as a matter of military law in wartime, rather than insisting that the leaders were treated under civilian criminal law.
+British political leaders initially regarded the executions as unwise, later as a catastrophe, with British Prime Ministers H. H. Asquith and David Lloyd George stating that they regretted allowing the British military to treat the matter as a matter of military law in wartime, rather than insisting that the leaders be treated under civilian criminal law.
 Though initially deeply unsympathetic to the Rising (the leading Irish nationalist newspaper, the Irish Independent called for their execution), Irish public opinion switched and became more sympathetic due to the manner of their treatment and executions.
 Eventually Asquith's government ordered a halt to the executions and insisted that those not already executed be dealt with through civilian, not military, law.
-By that stage, all the signatories and a number of others had been executed.
+By that stage, however, all the signatories and a number of others had already been executed.

 The document today

 Full copies of the Easter Proclamation are now treated as a revered Irish national icon, and a copy was sold at auction for €390,000 in December 2004.
 A copy owned (and later signed as a memento) by Rising participant Seán T. O'Kelly was presented by him to the Irish parliament buildings, Leinster House, during his tenure as President of Ireland.
 It is currently on permanent display in the main foyer.
-Other copies are on display in the GPO (headquarters of the Rising and the place where the Proclamation was first read), the National Museum of Ireland, the Trinity College Library's Long Room, and other museums worldwide.
+Other copies are on display in the GPO (headquarters of the Rising and the place where the Proclamation was first read), the National Museum of Ireland, the Trinity College Library's Long Room, the GAA Museum in Croke Park, and other museums worldwide.
 Facsimile copies are sold as souvenirs in Ireland, and copies of the text are often displayed in Irish schools and in Irish pubs throughout the world.
-The proclamation is read aloud by an Officer of the Irish Defence Forces outside the GPO during the Easter Rising commemorations on Easter Sunday of each year.
+The proclamation is read aloud by an officer of the Irish Defence Forces outside the GPO during the Easter Rising commemorations on Easter Sunday of each year.